genesiscommunitysuccess/docs/docs/03_server/10_integration/04_gateways-and-streamers/02_fix-gateway.md

 ### Thread model
 The threadModel configuration property is related to performance and high-volume FIX streams, such as market-data feeds.

-`SINGLE` mode uses a single thread to process messages across all sessions.
+- `SINGLE` mode uses a single thread to process messages across all sessions.
 This is the default configuration, and a good way of keeping the hardware footprint on the FIX Gateway processes relatively small.
-`THREAD_PER_SESSION` uses a single message-processing thread per session.
+- `THREAD_PER_SESSION` uses a single message-processing thread per session.
 It is a good option if you have a large number of sessions or if sessions are latency-sensitive when processing messages, because messages from one session will never be queued behind those from another session.
-`IO_THREAD` is for high-performance FIX message streams only, and should be used with care.
+- `IO_THREAD` is for high-performance FIX message streams only, and should be used with care.
 In this mode, there is no hand-off to a processing thread from the MINA IO Thread.
 When using the other thread model options, the default behaviour of the FIX engine is to queue messages on an unbounded in-memory queue.
 The MINA IO thread writes to the queue, and the message-processor thread reads from this queue.
 However, under extremely high message volumes, this queue can fill up and cause memory pressure and significant garbage collection overhead, which can degrade application performance.
 Removing this queue prevents this issue, pushing back pressure all the way to the TCP/IP stack and preventing application failure.
-However, it is *imperative* that the FIX processing logic is written in such a way that there are no blocking operations performed on the IO thread.
+It is *imperative* that the FIX processing logic is written in such a way that there are no blocking operations performed on the IO thread.
 This means avoiding using `MessageStoreImpl.DATABASE` and any blocking ops in any custom message publishers.
 Any delay in processing TCP traffic can cause significant performance degradation, due to the data-throttling method in the TCP protocol.

 ### Session status validation
 Session status validation is a feature that was introduced for applications running multiple clustered FIX gateways in an active-active configuration, using a TCP load balancer to balance sessions across a pool of instances.

 To prevent clients connecting to the system on multiple nodes, you can enable `validateSessionStatusOnLogon`.
-This causse the node that has an active session to update the `FIX_SESSION_STATUS` table every *N* milliseconds, where N is defined by `updateSessionStatusInterval` configuration key.
+This causes the node that has an active session to update the `FIX_SESSION_STATUS` table every *N* milliseconds, where N is defined by `updateSessionStatusInterval` configuration key.

 When processing any FIX Logon message, the node checks the status and the write time of the corresponding `FIX_SESSION_STATUS` record in the Genesis database.
 If the record shows the session as connected, and the write time is within the period defined by `sessionStatusValidityPeriod`, the logon will be rejected.